DataSnowman/projecthudson/README.md

 #<a name="Summary"></a>Summary
 <Guide type="ShortDescription">
-Deploying multiple ARM templates and functions to accomplish actions that cannot be accomplsihed through ARM templates to capture, curate, and consume tweets from the Twitter streaming API.
+Capture, curate, and consume tweets from the Twitter streaming API by deploying multiple ARM templates and functions.
 </Guide>

 #<a name="Description"></a>Description